waqaszahick/Web-Scraping-Challenge/README.md

 # Web-Scraping-Challenge
 Assignment # 11: Web Scraping

-This is my over all 11th, and fir 'web scraping' assignment.
+This is my over all 11th, and first 'web scraping' assignment.
 In this assignment, I was required to build a web application that scrapes various websites for data related to the "Mission to Mars" and to display the information in a single HTML page.
 It was a 2-step assignment and I performed the following tasks to complete it:

 Step 1: Scraping